Service Objects Are Not an Architecture

 - Make invariants impossible to ignore

 How you do this will vary.
 Some teams centralize mutations.
-Others rely heavily on database constraints.
+Others rely heavily on database constraints and optimization strategies.
 Others model explicit domain operations.

 What matters is not where code lives, but what it is allowed to do.